micahawtrey/buffbunny-hop/journals/Jory.md

 Jory Bennett

+03-18-2024

+Worked on and completed functionality for Routine.jsx.
+Had issues with gitlab, it decided to assign my commits to the reviewer.

 03-14-2024

+Completed Sign Up and Login jsx files with elements.

 Started working on Main Page Elements.
 Like the Pexel API to display background photos of workouts and gyms set to a carousel.
 Will also attempt to implement explode on click.